celigo/integrator-extension/extension.md

   /*
    *	err - Error object to convey a fatal error has occurred.
 This will halt the export process.
    *
-   *  response - the response should contain a JSON object where following properties can be set. connectionOffline: A boolean value to specify if connection when offline during the course of the export.
+   *  response - the response should contain a JSON object where following properties can be set. connectionOffline: A boolean value to specify if connection went offline during the course of the export.
 If set to true this will make the wrapper connection offline and stop the export process. data: An array of values where each value is a record that has been exported. errors: An array of JSON objects where each element represents error information in the format {message: 'error message', code: 'error code'} that occurred during the export. lastPage: A boolean to convey integrator.io that this is the last page of the export process.
 No more calls will be made once lastPage is set to true. state: An object which can be used to specify the current state of the export process that will be passed back in the next call to the wrapper function.
    */

   return callback(error, response)